krismaitra/getncleandata/CodeBook.md

 The tidy dataset consists of 180 observations of 88 variables, extracted out of the 10299 observations on 563 variables in the original dataset.

-The tidy_data.txt file contains the following variables:
+The tidy dataset contains the following variables:

 1. subject
 2. activity